mwaura-mwangi/mwaura-mwangi/README.md

 -  I'm a backend developer with a passion for Python and Flask
 -  Currently working on: Self improvement
 -  Exploring: Data Engineering and AWS
--  Ask me about: REST APIs, Flask, PostgreSQL, React, Git
+-  Ask me about: REST APIs, Flask, PostgreSQL, React

 # Tech Stack: